Kintoor

-Kintoor or Kintur is a village in Barabanki district famous for battle of Kintoor of 1858 during the Indian Mutiny.
+Kintoor or Kintur is a village in the Barabanki district of the Awadh region of central Uttar Pradesh, India.
+It is famous for the Battle of Kintoor of 1858 during the Indian Mutiny.

 Battle of Kintoor

 The Battle of Kintoor was a conflict between rebel sepoys and troops East India Company and Kapurthala State on 6 October 1858 during Indian Mutiny.

 British Raj

 During 1869 census of Oudh, Kintoor was designated as one of the total thirteen large towns or kasbahs and Inspector of Police of Ram Nagar was appointed here on the night of census.

 Personalities

 Nishapuri Sada'at of Kintoor

 Many of the early Sufi saints that came to North India belonged to Sayyid families.
 Most of these Sayyid families came from Central Asia and Iran, but some also originate from Yemen, Oman, Iraq and Bahrain.
 Perhaps the most famous Sufi was Syed Salar Masud, from whom many of the Sayyid families of Awadh claim their descent.
 Sayyids of Jarwal (Bahraich), Kintoor (Barabanki) and Zaidpur (Barabanki) were wellknown Taluqadars (feudal lords) of Awadh province.